-This procedure code group (PG041) is to be used for behavioral health case management services provided to children ages 0-21 when they are in an inpatient facility, to assist them with transitioning from inpatient care to the community.
+This procedure code group (PG041) is to be used for children who meet medical necessity criteria for Transitional Case Management to assist them with transitioning from inpatient care to the community.

 The PG041 is a one day Prior Authorization (PA) that is requested after the child has been discharged from inpatient care.
 The requested date for the PA (not the date entered) must be within 7 days of the child discharging, since the PA is covering services provided while inpatient.
 Providers will be required to complete a CDC.
 CAR scores are not required for this PA request; 99 should be entered into the CAR score fields.
 The units authorized for transitional case management are separate from the case management units authorized under the PA for outpatient services.